This article may contain compensated links. See our full disclosure here

 In this guide we help you decide where to stay in Cinque Terre and give you our recommendations by budget and travel style.
 Book your Cinque Terre accommodation as early as you can in your trip planning as there is limited supply and the best places are snapped up quickly.

-It is worth noting that most of the accommodation in the Cinque Terre is restricted to simple bed and breakfasts or private apartments that require a minimum 2 night stay.
+It is worth noting that most of the accommodation in the Cinque Terre is restricted to simple bed and breakfasts or private apartments and AirBnBs that often require a minimum 2 night stay.
 Hotels are generally small family run establishments.

 There is a selection of the best Cinque Terre accommodation across all categories below.